ppy/osu-wiki/wiki/Ranking_Criteria/ko.md

 - **Song genre and language should be added to the tags of a beatmap.** This is to enable users to search using these terms in-game like they do on the website.
 For instrumental tracks, "instrumental" is considered the language tag.
 Exceptions would be when language and/or genre are not clear, or multiple apply.
 In case of the latter, one fitting tag for each may be applied.
 - **Tags should be added for related artists, alternate names for the artist, title, or source, contractions in any part of the metadata with the apostrophe removed, and whatever else may aid a player in finding the mapset.**

-#### Standardisation
+#### 표준화

-*Note: All forms of artist and title standardisation apply to both the `Romanised` and `Unicode` fields, excluding standardised spaces for full-width characters.*
+*참고: All forms of artist and title standardisation apply to both the `Romanised` and `Unicode` fields, excluding standardised spaces for full-width characters.*

 - **Logos should not be used as references for capitalisation of titles or artists.** Because logos are often stylised, apply standard capitalisation unless other textual metadata supports it.
 - **Tracks created by artists belonging to doujin circles should list the circle's name as the main artist.** The exception to this is when the artist(s) of a given track is well-known enough by their own name.
 In this case, the specific artist name(s) may be used instead.